 Supportive Learning Environment:Summarize the supportive learning environment trends and patterns observed by the team while completing this section of the report.
 What are the important trends and patterns that will support the identification of student, teacher, and leader needs?
-WHES provides a supportive and well-managed environment conducive to learning.
-However, s
+Continue to focus on high yield strategies and teach to the top.
+Monitoring student progress weekly to guide lessons has been successful.